Monona Bank, State Bank of Cross Plains to merge next spring

 In what Monona Bankshares and S.B.C.P.
 Bancorp are calling a “merger of equals,” the two banks are not expected to fully integrate under a new, yet-to-be-determined name and brand until spring 2023.

-Until then, both institutions will continue to function independently, said Monona Bank CEO and eventual president of the combined businesses Paul Hoffman.
+Until then, both institutions will continue to function independently, said Paul Hoffman, Monona Bank CEO and eventual president of the combined businesses.
 Monona Bank was founded in 1991, and State Bank of Cross plains in 1908.
-The yet-to-be-named community bank will employ more than 400 associates across 23 locations throughout South Central Wisconsin, including Madison.
+The unnamed community bank will employ more than 400 associates across 23 locations throughout south-central Wisconsin, including Madison.

 Hoffman explained that a merger of equals refers to when two firms that are the same size come together to form a new single company.